From Ansen Dibell’s Plot (1988):

 Shadowy Characters.
 One day, I set aside my working notes in disgust and went to my fantasy and science fiction bookshelves then to my movie library.
 I wanted to know how I can write about murder, suicide, rape, teen sex, verbal profanity, neglect, and betrayal, among other things.
 The answer partly lies in my favorite novels, as well as my favorite movies.
 Personal experience and the secrets people have shared with me supplemented books and movies to allow me to create gray worlds.
 Usually, the conflict in my stories isn’t between The Light and The Dark; rather, it’s between characters who have to choose between grays.
 They “live” with shadows in their minds, as I do.

 Shadowed Truth.
 Most people hide their cores–the basis of their identities–not necessarily by choice.
 Many of us lie to ourselves about what is important and don’t notice we’re doing it until late in life, if ever.
-One responsibility of a writer is to show truth as (s)he sees it.
+One responsibility of a writer is to show truth as they sees it.
 These truths are jewels in shadows, waiting to sparkle in the light of attention.

 Everyone creates shadows as they look for truth.
 The shadows are important, too.